-Metallic Minerals' land package covers the eastern portion of the district, along with portions on the western and southern sides, and was host to eight historical silver mines with some of the highest grades in the district and five that had average production grades above 5,000 g/t1.
+Metallic Minerals' land package covers the eastern portion of the district, along with sections on the western and southern sides, and was host to eight historical silver mines with some of the highest grades in the district and five that had average production grades above 5,000 g/t1.
 The Keno Silver project is comprised of the West, Central and East Keno target areas.
-Mineralization at West and Central Keno occurs along extensions of major structural corridors that host Alexco's Silver King, Elsa, and Hector-Calumet, Flame & Moth and Lucky Queen deposits – the largest in the district.
+Mineralization at West and Central Keno occurs along extensions of major structural corridors that host Hecla's Silver King, Elsa, and Hector-Calumet, Flame & Moth and Lucky Queen deposits – the largest in the district.

-Recent drilling at East Keno confirmed the presence of high-grade Keno-style mineralization within broad continuous zones of potential bulk-tonnage silver mineralization.
+Drilling at East Keno confirmed the presence of high-grade Keno-style mineralization within broad continuous zones of potential bulk-tonnage silver mineralization.
 These results expand the known extent of drill-defined Keno-style mineralization by 10 kilometers to the east and south of the historic Keno Hill mine and open this major new area of prospective stratigraphy for exploration.
 The occurrence of mineralization within broad areas of brecciation and pervasive silicification has also expanded the potential favorable host rock settings beyond the main Keno Hill quartzite and greenstones in this area.
 Multi-kilometer-scale soil anomalies spatially correspond with large geophysical magnetic low features that may represent magnetite destructive alteration zones or proximal, buried mineralizing intrusive bodies.